redlotusdesignz/redlotusdesignz/README.md

 ☕ I'm a Tea Drops Brand Ambassador!
 If you love tea, you can take 20% off your order using my discount code BA-DIANA20 on their [website](https://bit.ly/3h2v3aJ).

-🎵 I play the ocarina!
-You can check out my music covers [here](http://ocarinacow.com).

 ## Get in touch with me 💬

 I'm active on [Twitter](http://twitter.com/redlotusdesignz) if you want to chat & connect with me!
 You can also send me an [email](mailto:dchin@redlotusdesignz.com) here as well.